“I live in an apartment, but I want to play the saxophone to my heart’s content.” “How wonderful it would be to practice at home after work.”

 - Price: ¥600,000 - ¥1,000,000 (New), ¥300,000 - ¥500,000 (Used)

-- Peace of Mind: With Dr-35, the sound in the next room drops to a huge “mosquito buzz” level.
+- “Inaudible” Peace of Mind With Dr-35, the sound in the next room drops to a huge “mosquito buzz” level.
+If the TV is on, they won’t hear a thing.

-- Comfort: Most models support air conditioning installation. (e-Sax and budget booths can become saunas in summer).
+- Comfort Most models support air conditioning installation, so you can practice coolly even in summer (e-Sax and budget booths are saunas).

-- Asset Value: Yamaha/Kawai rooms hold their value well and can be sold for a good price when you move.
-The “real cost” (Purchase - Resale) is surprisingly reasonable.
+- Asset Value Yamaha and Kawai rooms are in high demand and can be sold for a high price as used items when you move.
+Considering “Purchase Price - Resale Price,” the actual expense is surprisingly reasonable.

 Have you decided on your strategy?